philpax/philpax.github.io/content/notes/Personal/Giftlist.md

 ## Server

-- 2x 3090s or 4090s.
-I have one 3090 in there, but more GPUs means more VRAM and more model parallelisation.
+- another 3090 or 4090.
+I have two 3090s in there, but more GPUs means more VRAM and more model parallelisation.
 - 3x 24+TB hard drives.
 I need to set up ZFS sooner rather than later.

 # Misc